-As Chief or Principal investigator of numerous studies in the field of resistant hypertension, Dr Lobo continues to strive to bring new therapies to the hypertension clinic which are safe and effective
+As Chief or Principal investigator of numerous studies in the field of resistant hypertension, Prof. Lobo continues to strive to bring new therapies to the hypertension clinic which are safe and effective

 A further major interest of his group is in the management of patients with multiple drug intolerances who are unable to take conventional antihypertensive medications and thus pose a real challenge to clinicians.
 Exciting preliminary data from this cohort of patients indicates that a stratified medicines approach using fractional tablet dosing, liquid antihypertensives and patch formulations of antihypertensive drugs can achieve significant BP lowering in this high risk patient group .

 Prof. Lobo has been awarded a £400 000 grant (from the Barts and The London Charitable Foundation) to study the effects of renal denervation on blood pressure and autonomic function in patients with chronic kidney disease and patients who are intolerant of anti-hypertensive medications.

 Prof. Lobo is a highly regarded medical educator and teacher as evidenced by a number of teaching prizes and invitations to teach on prestigious courses as well as speaker engagements at key national and international conferences.

 02/2013, 02/2014, 02/2015